Investment Process and Advisory Committee

 Pre-screening Assessment Process

-Potential applicant companies for both MR125 and MR250 undergo an initial vetting and due diligence assessment by OCE during the pre-screening pitch.
-Companies will need to fulfill all eligibility criteria and will be vetted for suitability for the Market Readiness Co-Investment Fund.
-Companies coming forward to pitch are expected to:
+Potential applicant companies for both MR125 and MR250 undergo an initial vetting and due diligence assessment by OCI during the pre-screening stage.
+Companies will need to fulfill all eligibility criteria and will be vetted for suitability and fit for the Market Readiness Co-Investment Fund, including the company's suitability for OCI's investment philosophy and current portfolio.

 - Be innovative, high-potential and scalable, with disruptive/next generation innovation/technology that serves a significant identified need in the targeted market(s)